demibit/stable-toolkit/README.md

 #### Query images

 Endpoint to query images.
-Optional query parameters can be sent:

 - Only queries by given parameters, all fields are optional
+- Images are sorted by creation date by default
 - If nothing is set, every image object is returned
   - It is recommended to at least set the count to avoid large payloads